luzpaz/OpenRadioss/HOWTO.md

                  not set   : SMP (default)
                  -mpi=ompi : OpenMPI

-                  Controling MPI Libraries - if need choose one of the 3 Option Set If no options set, recommended OpenMPI directories are uses (default)
+                  Controlling MPI Libraries - if necessary choose one of the 3 Option Set If no options set, recommended OpenMPI directories are uses (default)
                     1. -mpi-os                             : link with default MPI version installed on system libraries are in default installation